aaronbloomfield/pdr/uva/old/syllabus-spring-2019.md

 **Computing resources:** There are two specific computer resources needed for this course:

 - You need to have a working computer that can run a recent build of [VirtualBox][36], with enough hard drive space (and memory) to use a course VirtualBox image (about 15 Gb will be needed for the install, and then 10 Gb  will be used once the installation files are deleted).
 Any computer made in the last 3 years will suffice for these requirements (and many older ones will as well).
 It does not matter if it is a desktop or notebook; nor does the speed matter.
-- There are a few documents that you will have to print (the UNIX honor pledge, etc.).
-We will attempt to provide copies for you.
+- There are a few documents that you will have to print (a worksheet with lab 5, the UNIX honor pledge, etc.).
 The total printing load will be under 5 pages for the entire semester.
 You will need to obtain access to a printer for those pages.

 **Attendance:** Attendance in labs is mandatory; attendance in lecture is not.
 Not attending lab will result in a zero for the in-lab.
 You cannot change labs without prior permission - we do not have enough computers to accommodate this.
-Please see the [first set of lecture slides][11] about lab attendance, in particular with regards to the fact that there is a lab the week of Thanksgiving break (in fall semesters) or the weeks before and after spring break (in spring semesters).
+Please see the [first set of lecture slides][11] about lab attendance, in particular with regards to the fact that there is a lab the week of Thanksgiving break.

 **Professionalism:** We are all adults, and should act like such.
 Acting in an unprofessional manner that disrupts the class will first incur a stern talking-to.
 After that, a grade penalty may be assessed.
 Examples include: disrupting class, trolling people on Piazza, abusing the support request system, etc.  This is meant to keep people from repeatedly disrupting class; we are not trying to be super strict on this.
 And yes, a warning will first be given prior to any other action.